DoDAO-io/dodao-defi-course/generated/summaries/stable_coins.md

   * You need to trust the token issuer and the precious metal reserves.

  **Algorithmic Stable Coins**
-* Algorithmic stablecoins have used an algorithm balancing the supply and demand of the stablecoin to preserve price stability rather than relying on fiat-backing or over-collateralized crypto-backing.
-* On-chain collateral or conventional off-chain collateral are not used in this approach.
+* Algorithmic stablecoins do not use fiat or cryptocurrency as collateral.
+Instead, their price stability results from the use of specialized algorithms and smart contracts that manage the supply of tokens in circulation.
 * Algorithmic stablecoins differ from most stablecoins in that these processes are included in the protocol and made accessible to everyone on the blockchain.
 * Rebase.
 Stablecoins that use rebase algorithms to maintain the peg alter the base supply.
 * In proportion to the coin's price deviation from the peg (the price of the fiat currency it follows), the protocol mints (additionally adds) or burns (removes) supply from circulation.